MileHacker Logo

 Direct Purchases

-Purchase goods and direct services from local providers to circulate money within the community.
+Purchase goods and direct services from providers in the area to circulate money within the community.

 Fair Trade Practices